Nubia: Meroitic (542 BC–400 AD)

 Due to pressure from Assyrians and Egyptians, Meroë (800 BC – c.
 350 AD) became the southern capital of the Kingdom of Kush.
 According to partially deciphered Meroitic texts, the name of the city was Medewi or Bedewi.
 Meroë was in southern Nubia by the east bank of the Nile, about 6 km north-east of the Kabushiya station near Shendi, Sudan, and about 200 km northeast of Khartoum.
-Meroë is mentioned in first-century AD Periplus of the Erythraean Sea: "farther inland, in the country towards the west, there lies a city called Meroe".
-In fifth-century BC, Greek historian Herodotus described it as "a great city...said to be the mother city of the other Ethiopians."
+Meroë is mentioned in the first century AD Periplus of the Erythraean Sea: "farther inland, in the country towards the west, there lies a city called Meroe".
+In the fifth century BC, Greek historian Herodotus described it as "a great city...said to be the mother city of the other Ethiopians."
 Together, Musawwarat es-Sufra, Naqa, and Meroë formed the Island of Meroe.

 The town's importance gradually increased from the beginning of the Meroitic Period, especially from the reign of Arakamani (c.
 280 BC) when the royal burial ground was transferred to Meroë from Napata (Jebel Barkal).
-Excavations revealed evidence of important, high ranking Kushite burials, from the Napatan Period (c.
+Excavations revealed evidence of important, high-ranking Kushite burials from the Napatan Period (c.
 800 – c.
 280 BC) in the vicinity of the settlement called the Western cemetery.
 They buried their kings in small pyramids with steeply sloped sides that were based on New Kingdom Viceroy designs.
 At its peak, the rulers of Meroë controlled the Nile Valley over a north–south straight-line distance of more than 1000 km.

-People of the Meroitic period preserved many ancient Egyptian customs but were unique in many respects.
+People of the Meroitic period preserved many ancient Egyptian customs, but were unique in many respects.
 The Meroitic language was spoken in Meroë and Sudan during the Meroitic period (attested from 300 BC) before becoming extinct around 400 AD.
 They developed their own form of writing by using Egyptian hieroglyphs before switching to a cursive alphabetic script with 23 signs.
 It was split into two types: Meroitic Cursive, which was written with a stylus and used for general record-keeping; and Meroitic Hieroglyphic, which was carved in stone or used for royal or religious documents.
 It is not well understood due to the scarcity of bilingual texts.
 The earliest inscription in Meroitic writing dates from between 180 and 170 BC.
 These hieroglyphics were found engraved on the temple of Queen Shanakdakhete.
 Meroitic Cursive is written horizontally, and is read from right to left like all Semitic orthographies.
 The Meroitic people worshiped the Egyptian gods as well as their own, such as Apedemak and the lion-son of Sekhmet (or Bast).